gnarzilla/proxy.deadlight/README.md

 ### Overview

 `proxy.deadlight` is a high-performance network proxy that serves as a stateless protocol bridge.
-It connects ancient, stateful TCP protocols (SMTP, IMAP, SOCKS) to the modern, stateless, and globally distributed serverless ecosystem.
+It connects mature, stateful TCP protocols (SMTP, IMAP, SOCKS) to the modern, stateless, and globally distributed serverless ecosystem.

 By bridging these two worlds, the Deadlight Proxy enables a powerful new form of self-sovereign infrastructure.
 It eliminates the need for an "always-on" home server by delegating state management to a serverless database (Cloudflare D1), all while preserving the privacy and control of a self-hosted solution.